oauth-wg/oauth-cross-device-security/draft-ietf-oauth-cross-device-security.md

              |              |    Authorization      |               |
              +--------------+                       +---------------+
 ~~~
-Figure: Cross Device Flows (Client Transferred)
+Figure: Cross Device Flows (Backchannel Transferred Session Patterns)

-- (A) The user takes an action on the initiating device by starting a purchase, adding a device to a network or connecting a service to the initiating device.
+- (A) The user takes an action on the Initiating Device by starting a purchase, adding a device to a network or connecting a service to the Initiating Device.
-- (B) The client on the initiating device requests user authorization on the backchannel from the authorization server.
+- (B) The client on the Initiating Device requests user authorization on the backchannel from the authorization server.
-- (C) The authorization server requests the authorization from the user on the user's device.
+- (C) The authorization server requests the authorization from the user on the user's Authroization Device.
-- (D) The user authenticates to the authorization server before granting authorization on their device.
+- (D) The user authenticates to the Authorization Server before using their device to grant authorization.
-- (E) The Authorization Server issues tokens or grants authorization to the initiating device to access the user's resources.
+- (E) The Authorization Server issues tokens or grants authorization to the Initiating Device to access the user's resources.

 The Authorization Server may use a variety of mechanisms to request user authorization, including a push notification to a dedicated app on a mobile phone, or sending a text message with a link to an endpoint where the user can authenticate and authorize an action.

-The Client Initiated Backchannel Authentication [@CIBA] follows this pattern.

 ## Hybrid Pattern
 The figure below shows an example of the client requesting the authorization server to initiate an authorization request via the backchannel.